 One of the most important things to remember is that, even if climate change isn’t changing your daily life yet, it is already having serious consequences for the lives of poor and vulnerable populations around the world.
 Global warming doesn’t bother with country or state lines.
 We all share one planetary atmosphere and your personal carbon footprint directly influences the lives of people all over the globe.

 Although education, employment, and social services are important for vulnerable populations, climate change has the ability to hurt all aspects of their livelihood including housing, food security, air quality, and access to clean water.
+According to a 2019 study, the people who produce the most air pollution in the US are not the ones whose health is most harmed by it – namely black and Hispanic minorities.
 By prioritizing the environment in your daily choices and on election day, you can drastically improve the lives of people worldwide.

 India is one of the most populated, high emission, at-risk countries, causing them to already feel the negative impacts of climate change.
 Natural disasters like hurricanes, wildfires, earthquakes, and extreme temperatures will continue to drive people to homelessness and also to crime.
 Island nations, like the Maldives, are likely to lose their homes as their islands become uninhabitable in coming years.
 Unfortunately, according to the UN chief, some parts of the world that will “pay a higher price” are places like Africa, whose countries have some of the smallest carbon footprints.